alem-01/alem_public/subjects/flutter_piscine/blocCounter/README.md

 ### Inroduction

+Usually, when projects get bigger and more complex, managing all the widges, their states, and updating their children's states will become troublesome.
+To avoid possible complexity, we recommend using patterns.
+Patterns are built in a way that lets developers control the hierarchy of widgets much easier, and a popular one in the Flutter is - BLoC.

 Implement simple counter app using Bloc Pattern.
 When you will start writing your own application, you will need to structure your app first.

 <img src="https://github.com/alem-01/alem_public/blob/master/resources/blocCounter.02.png?raw=true" width="200"/>